padrinobook/padrinobook/01-introduction.md

     log/**/*

 This tells git to ignore all changes in all subdirectories of the *log* directory.
-You are lucky to work with Padrino, and it will automatically a *.gitignore file* when you start a new project, with all entries you need:
+You are lucky to work with Padrino, and it will automatically create a *.gitignore file* when you start a new project, with all entries you need:

     .DS_Store